secretstartups/handbook/brand-and-product-marketing/content/digital-production/digital-production-equipment-list/black-magic-pocket-cinema-camera/index.html.md

 #### Connecting a Lavalier Microphone

-The wireless lavalier kit contains a transmittor and a reciever.
+The wireless lavalier kit contains a transmittor and a receiver.
 The transmittor can by identified by the mute switch located on the top.

-1. Attach the microphone to the transmittor and the three pronged XLR cable to the reciever.
+1. Attach the microphone to the transmittor and the three pronged XLR cable to the receiver.
 1. Turn on both the microphone and the transmittor by opening the front facing panel and holding the **ON/OFF button** until the screen turns on.
 1. Connect Mini XLR cable to the left side of the BlackMagic Camera.
 1. Connect the receiver XLR cable to the Blackmagic Camera XLR cable.
 Connecting in this manner will allow you to use both the Rode Mic and the Lavalier mic simultaneously.
 1. Connect the transmittor to your person (belt, pocket, boot).